 Quest Brain Injury Services is a community rehabilitative service for people who have sustained an acquired brain injury (ABI).
 Part of the National Learning Network, Quest is funded by the HSE and caters for people in the Galway, Mayo and Roscommon regions.
-The service is available to brain injury survivors between the ages of 18 and 65 years of age.
+The service is available to brain injury survivors between 18 and 65.

 It is estimated that as many as 10,000 people in Ireland experience an Acquired Brain Injury each year.
-People with a brain injury can experience a wide-range of life-altering consequences including loss of co-ordination, poor memory, diminished planning and organisational skills, as well as difficulties in communication and concentration.
-It’s no surprise that it can be a frightening and worrying time for those who experience a brain injury, and for their family and friends.
+People with a brain injury can experience a wide range of life-altering consequences, including loss of coordination, poor memory, diminished planning and organisational skills, and difficulties in communication and concentration.
+So it’s no surprise that it can be a frightening and worrying time for those who experience a brain injury and their family and friends.

-Quest’s community-based rehabilitation programme focuses on providing practical and social supports to people with an acquired brain injury – building their capacity for making independent and informed choices and exploring support networks and opportunities within the local community.
-Individuals are also supported in exploring further community, training, educational, care and employment opportunities in accordance with their individual goals.
+Quest’s community-based rehabilitation programme focuses on providing practical and social support to people with an acquired brain injury – building their capacity for making independent and informed choices and exploring support networks and opportunities within the local community.
+Individuals are also supported in exploring other community, training, educational, care and employment opportunities following their individual goals.